ignite/cli/docs/docs/kb/07-frontend.md

 # Frontend overview

 A Vue frontend app is created in the `vue` directory when a blockchain is scaffolded.
-To start the frontend app run `npm i && npm run serve` in the `vue` directory.
+To start the frontend app run `npm i && npm run dev` in the `vue` directory.

-The frontend app is built using the `@ignt/vue` and `@ignt/vuex` packages.
-For details, see the [monorepo for Ignite CLI front-end development](https://github.com/ignite-hq/vue).
+The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
+For details, see the [monorepo for Ignite CLI front-end development](https://github.com/ignite-hq/web).

 ## Client code generation